georgeguimaraes/awesome-machine-learning-elixir/readme.md

 # Awesome Machine Learning and Elixir

-A curated list of Machine Learning packages and resources for Elixir.
+A curated list of Machine Learning packages and resources for the [Elixir](https://elixir-lang.org/) programming language.

 Besides giving an overview for experienced Elixir developers, this list can be useful for ML people looking for other ecosystems.